-NOT RECOMMENDED AS A PRIMARY MEASURE AT THIS TIME.
-Must be used in combination with other mitigation measures - bird scaring lines. line weighting, night setting and judicious offal management The performance of this measure has only been tested in the pelagic longline fishery (Boggs 2001; Minami & Kiyota 2004; Gilman et al. 2007; Cocking et al. 2008), and with mixed success.
+Unproven and not recommended as a mitigation measure at this time.
+The performance of this measure has only been tested in the pelagic longline fishery (Boggs 2001; Minami & Kiyota 2004; Gilman et al. 2007; Cocking et al. 2008), and with mixed success.